top of page

 Post: Blog2_Post

-Getting an internship in high school can be difficult.
-Opportunities can be scarce and many organizations have a preference for older students (such as college students).
-It can also be logistically hard and expensive to travel and intern somewhere else.
+If you're an ambitious high schooler, you probably know that completing an internship is a good way to gain skills and build your resume.
+However, getting an internship in high school can be difficult.
+Many organizations have a preference for older students (such as college students), and it can be logistically expensive to travel and intern outside your hometown.

 Why do an internship in high school?